-THIS DOCUMENT IS FO R ARCHIVE PURPOSES ONLY CURRENT POLICY.
-AND MAY NOT REFLECT Effective until 2020
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.

 204 Medicare Entitlement

 204 Medicare Entitlement

 Entitlement for Medicare begins with the first day of the month the beneficiary:

 - Turns age 65; - Receives their 25th Social Security Disability Insurance (SSDI) payments, - Applies for Medicare and is diagnosed with end-stage renal disease (ESRD) as explained in this section, or - If a beneficiary has been diagnosed with Amyotrophic Lateral Sclerosis (ALS), the month disability benefits begin.